Robust Hybrid Learning With Expert Augmentation: Introduction

-We introduce \textit{expert augmentations} for training augmented hybrid models~(AHMs), a procedure that extends the range of validity of hybrid models and improves generalization as pictured by \figref{fig:diffusion_shift}.
-Our contribution is to first formalise the HyL problem as: 1) Learning a probabilistic model partially defined by the expert model; 2) Performing inference over this probabilistic hybrid model.
-In this context, we show that HyL is vulnerable to distribution shifts for which the expert model is well defined (see Figure \ref{fig:diffusion_shift}, bottom row).
+We introduce \textit{expert augmentations} for training augmented hybrid models~(AHMs), a procedure that extends the range of validity of hybrid models and improves generalization, as pictured by \figref{fig:diffusion_shift}.
+Our contribution is to first formalise the hybrid learning problem as: 1) Learning a probabilistic model partially defined by the expert model; 2) Performing inference over this probabilistic hybrid model.
+In this context, we show that hybrid learning is vulnerable to distribution shifts for which the expert model is well defined (see Figure \ref{fig:diffusion_shift}, bottom row).
 Motivated by our analysis, we propose to fine-tune the hybrid model on an expert-augmented dataset that includes distribution shifts (see results of augmentation in Figure \ref{fig:diffusion_shift}, middle row).
 These expert augmentations only rely on the hybrid model itself, leveraging that the expert model is also well-defined outside of the training distribution.
-Our experiments on various controlled HyL problems demonstrate that AHMs achieve multiple orders of magnitude superior generalization in realistic situations and can be applied to any state-of-the-art HyL algorithm.
+Our experiments on various controlled problems demonstrate that AHMs improve the generalization capabilities of state-of-the-art hybrid learning algorithms on synthetic and real-world data in the amortize setting.